 NATIONAL PUBLIC HEALTH WEEK

-During the first full week in April, National Publick Health Week encourages people to become a part of a growing movement to create a healthy nation.
-It’s a time to recognize the contributions of public health and highlight issues that are important to improving the health of the nation.
+During the first full week in April, National Public Health Week encourages people to become a part of a growing movement to create a healthy nation.
+The observance recognizes the contributions of public health and highlights issues that are important to improving the health of the nation.

 The first National Public Health Week took place in 1995 and has seen increasing support over the years.
 It is an initiative of the American Public Health Association (APHA).

 A group of physicians founded the American Public Health Association in 1872.